CSGAMERSServices/ltng-support-mockup-components/README.md

 ---
 ## For Example

-We might discover a new component to show the current sales numbers during our wireframe session...
+During our Lightning Transition, we want to capture what a new Layout could look like - and what information it should show...

+Utilizing these custom components alongside Standard Lightning Components lets us immediately show what is available and not - while demonstrating concepts and capturing information.

 ![Screenshot of mockup component in layout](docs/images/ScreenWithMockups.jpg)

 We can then mock that up in our favorite app: (like [Avonni Creator](https://www.avonni.app/products/avonni-creator), [Figma](https://www.figma.com/) using their [LDS Kit](https://www.figma.com/file/5dgFdCHB6FGjfOPAZEDNVK/Lightning-Design-System-Components-for-Web?node-id=0%3A1), [Framer](https://www.framer.com/) using their [LDS Kit](https://github.com/salesforce-ux/design-system-ui-kit-framerx), or [Balsamiq](https://balsamiq.com/wireframes/))

-And then include within our layout (using the [Mockup Image component](https://github.com/SalesforceCloudServices/ltng-support-mockup-components#mockup-image) below),<br />
+And then include within our layout (using the [Mockup Image component](#mockup-image-components) below),<br />
 so we can get feedback right away.

 ![Screenshot of Ideation for new Component](docs/images/ScreenAsActual.png)

-Using traditional Salesforce Navigation, participants can navigate to the mockup as they would any normal page.

-Intermixing our custom development with the standard functionality we know is available.

-Using App Builder publishing based on permissions, then only authorized people will see it within our A/B tests.

-As it only mocks the new functionality, Administrators can re-arrange and try different positions without needing to request new wires.

-Then one by one, replace your Mockups to make it real.

 ---